 Words | Claire Debarre

-M.J Bale: Can you tell us how you guys met?
+M.J.
+Bale: Hi Phil!
+Congratulations on your wedding!
+Can you tell us how you and Greta first met?

 MJB: And was it love at first sight?

-MJB: Arnold, what was it about Seb that made you fall for him?
+MJB: What was it about Greta that made you fall for her?

 MJB: Tell us about the proposal.
 Where was it?
 How did it happen?
 Was it a surprise?